State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

-Albuquerque has full time employees who are solely dedicated to energy code enforcement.
+We were unable to verify the amount of staff effort dedicated to energy code enforcement.
 The city uses plan reviews and site inspections as a means to verify energy code compliance.
-The city does not offer free upfront support in the form of pre-submittal reviews and early plan review
+The city offers upfront support in the form of pre-submittal plan reviews.

 Policies Targeting Existing BuildingsList All